nasa/opera-sds-pcm/CONTRIBUTING.md

 #### Docstrings

+OPERA follows the docstring guidelines laid out in [Section 3.8 of the Google Python Style Guide](https://google.github.io/styleguide/pyguide.html#38-comments-and-docstrings).
+Please review those guidelines and be prepared to follow them when working on OPERA code.

 #### Inline Code Documentation
 For language-specific guidance on code documentation, including style guides, see [Google's list of language style guides](https://google.github.io/styleguide/) for a variety of languages.